jcjorel/clonesquad-ec2-pet-autoscaler/docs/DEPLOYMENT_REFERENCE.md

 These data are generated on-demand (through the [API Gateway](INTERACTING.md#api-backup")) or periodically with a [cron settings](BACKUP_AND_METADATA.md).

-> Note: Setting this parameter automatically activate a hourly backup and metadata generation.
+> Note: **Setting this parameter automatically activate a hourly backup and metadata generation**.
 Please see documentation if this behavior needs to be modified.

 ## `LoggingS3Path`